spatie/laravel-stripe-webhooks/README.md

 We highly recommend that you make this job queueable.
 By doing that, you can minimize the response time of the webhook requests.
 This allows you to handle more stripe webhook requests and avoiding timeouts.

 After having created your job you must register it at the `jobs` array in the `stripe-webhooks.php` config file.
 The key should be the name of [the stripe event type](https://stripe.com/docs/api#event_types) where but with the `.` replaced by `_`.
-The value should be the fully qualified name of the class.
+The value should be the fully qualified classname.

 ```php
 // config/stripe-webhooks.php